WiFi - give yourself some time back

 What are the caps?

-Every day you'll have 250MB of free WiFi data to use on each of our brands.
-So for example, if you get on an indigo you'll have 250MB to use, if you then hopped on a red arrow in the same day you'll have an additional 250MB of WiFi data.
-This will apply to any trentbarton bus.
+Every day you'll have 100MB of free WiFi data to use on each of our brands.
+So for example, if you get on an indigo you'll have 100MB to use, if you then hopped on a red arrow in the same day you'll have an additional 100MB of WiFi data.
+Remember the brands refered to not in bold will have an allowance of 70MB per day per brand.

 I've hit my cap, now what?